 It is important to note that the districts produced are quite different from what we would expect from incumbency-preserving gerrymanders.
-Under those plans, independent or swing districts (i.e. $p(z) \approx .5$) would be underrepresented.
+Under those plans, independent or swing districts (i.e., $p(z) \approx .5$) would be underrepresented.
 In contrast, partisan representative districting produces many competitive districts.

 A related criterion for politically representative districts is to produce districts where the distance from each representative's ideal point to those of her constituents is minimized.
-Unfortunately, we cannot implement this criterion directly because we do not observe the ideal point of voters or county blocks.
+Unfortunately, we cannot implement this criterion directly because we do not observe the ideal points of voters or county blocks.
 We can instead rank county blocks on the basis of $E(NOM \mid z)$.
 However, $E(NOM \mid z)$ is very highly correlated with p(z) so we do not report simulated districts based on it.
-We can alternatively rank on the basis of
+We can alternatively rank on the basis of $E(NOM \mid z, R)$ or $E(NOM \mid z, D)$.
+Because we estimate E(NOM | z, R) and E(NOM | z, D) with OLS, the rank correlation of the estimates is 1.
+So we report only simulations based on $E(NOM \mid z, R)$.
+It is worth reiterating that, just as in the partisan case, this procedure produces moderate districts in the same proportion as moderate county blocks.